 INTERLACE GRANT FUND: INTERLACE EMERGENCY GRANTS

 Interlace Emergency Grants are intended to mitigate the harmful effects of emergency situations and crises.
 These grants are meant to function as small interventions and expressions of support and solidarity with local visual artists.
 Emergency Grants are open to self-identifying visual artists whose primary residence is within a 10-mile radius of Providence and in the state of Rhode Island.
-From September 2022 through May 2023, a total of $1250 per month will be distributed monthly in grants of $100 - $500.
+From September 2023 through April 2024, a total of $1250 per month will be distributed monthly in grants of $100 - $500.
 If applicants do not receive funding, they may re-apply.
+If applicants do receive funding but the amount is less than $500, they may re-apply as long as they do not receive more than $500 total during the grant period (September 2023 through April 2024).

-- applicants must currently live within the 10-mile radius of Providence and in the state of Rhode Island
+- applicants must currently live within a 10-mile radius of Providence and in the state of Rhode Island

 - applicants must have resided in the Providence area of the state of Rhode Island for at least one year, and be a resident upon receipt of grant funding